chen-ye/hms-react/README.md

 Code, bugfixes, and pull requests are welcome, but I'd also love to hear organizer perspectives--what would *you* find useful to have?
 [Let's chat!](https://github.com/chen-ye/hms-react/issues)

+## Debugging
+If you are running HMS locally, you have access to [MeteorToys](https://atmospherejs.com/meteortoys/allthings), which allow you to observe and modify the data being stored in the background.
+Press `CTRL + M` to activate MeteorToys.
+Please note that (for obvious reasons), this is not deployed to release instances.

+You can debug React with the [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi), which adds a pane to your Chrome Developer tools where you can observe the flow of data through the frontend.

 ## Status

 ### Stable